Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Introduction

-The above examples illustrate the setting that we call ``hidden secondary goals'', where secondary goals are present and unreported to the mechanism designer, but are less important than an agent's primary goal of maximizing their own utility.
-Many rational agents in the real world naturally behave this way: such agents act carefully to optimize for their main interest, {\em except when it does not really matter} --- if multiple actions are equally good as far as their main interest is concerned, then they turn to further optimizing for their interest in other agents, be it sympathy, envy, or any other consideration deemed rationally irrelevant.
-This is specially common in cases where agents participate in the auction via brokers or bidding agents, such as real-estate brokers, literary agents, art dealers, ...
-The brokers are contractually or legally obligated to act in the best interest of their clients, but are free to act according to hidden secondary goals whenever it doesn't affect their client's primary interest.
+The above examples illustrate the setting that we call ``hidden secondary goals'' where secondary goals are present and unreported to the mechanism designer, but are less important than an agent's primary goal of maximizing their own utility.
+It is conceivable that ``rational agents'' (in a loose sense) sometimes do behave this way: such agents act carefully to optimize for their main interest, {\em except when it does not really matter} --- if multiple actions are equally good as far as their main interest is concerned, then they turn to further optimizing for their interest in other agents, be it sympathy, envy, or any other consideration deemed rationally irrelevant.
+This is especially common in cases where agents participate in the auction via brokers or bidding agents, such as real-estate brokers, literary agents, art dealers, ...
+Brokers are contractually or legally obligated to act in their clients' best interest, but may follow hidden secondary goals when this does not affect those interests.
+The secondary goals are {\em hidden}, in the sense that the mechanism designer, and perhaps even the agents, are unsure about their existence beforehand --- in fact, it may very well be the case that some agents have secondary goals while others do not.
+As a result, it would make little sense to elicit such secondary goals explicitly in the mechanism: on one hand, agents who happen to be free of secondary goals would simply be confused; on the other, the potential benefits of doing so would hardly justify the effort, given how rich these secondary goals generally can be.
+In fact, in domains such as matching, it is a common practice not to elicit full preferences and rely solely on, for example, ordinal information.

-In this paper, we study the problem of mechanism design in the setting of hidden secondary goals.
-Our main goal is to answer the following questions: \begin{quote} \em What mechanisms are robust against strategic behavior when agents exhibit hidden secondary goals?
-What are the power and limitations of these mechanisms? \end{quote}
+In this paper, we study the problem of mechanism design in the setting of hidden secondary goals --- such preference models have already been considered in other contexts including decision theory \citep{fishburn1975axioms,blume1991lexicographic}, resource allocation \citep{luss1999equitable,saban2014note}, learning \citep{booth2010learning,diana2021lexicographically}, and inference \citep{kohli2007representation}.
+Our main goal is to answer the following questions: \begin{quote} \em What mechanisms are incentive compatible when agents exhibit hidden secondary goals? \end{quote}